ipfabric/docs/docs/IP_Fabric_GUI/inventory.md

 ## OS Versions

-The operating system versions inventory provides an overview of the unique operating systems used in the network and their variation.
+The operating system versions inventory provides an overview of the unique operating systems used in the network and their variations.

 ## Interfaces